Three Million Jobs: Really? [Veronique de Rugy]

 The business community itself doesn’t seem to know where these miraculous jobs are.
 A few weeks ago, the chairman of the Business Roundtable — the association of top corporate executives that has been President Obama’s closest ally in the business community — accused the president and Democratic lawmakers of creating an “increasingly hostile environment for investment and job creation.”
 The stimulus, they say, is hurting them, not helping:

 “In our judgment, we have reached a point where the negative effects of these policies are simply too significant to ignore,” Seidenberg said in a lunchtime speech to the Economic Club of Washington.
-“By reaching into virtually every sector of economic life, government is injecting uncertainty into the marketplace and making it harder to raise capital and create .”Romer, on the other hand, lives in a fantasy world where the administration’s policies will encourage investment:
+“By reaching into virtually every sector of economic life, government is injecting uncertainty into the marketplace and making it harder to raise capital and create new businesses.”Romer, on the other hand, lives in a fantasy world where the administration’s policies will encourage investment:

 The economic stimulus legislation pushed by U.S. President Barack Obama last year will help encourage $280 billion of investment by private industry and local governments, according to an administration report being released today.Well, not exactly: The Federal Reserve has calculated that almost $2 trillion of capital is sitting on the sidelines right now, waiting for the government to stop its policy of destruction.
 The business community is not investing $1.8 trillion because of the uncertainty injected by the government’s policies, including the stimulus.